 In addition, we support the Law Practice Program at Ryerson University, a pilot project initially launched in the 2014-15 licensing year as an alternative to the traditional articling experience, which enables students develop the necessary skills to enter the profession through the combination of on-line training and experiential, hands-on learning.

 Lawyers in our firm participate actively in the activities of professional associations such as the Law Society of Ontario, the Ontario Bar Association and the Advocates Society.
 Currently, the firm has representatives on the executives of the OBA’s Constitutional, Civil Liberties and Human Rights Law, Education Law, Labour and Employment Law, and Pension and Benefits Law sections.

 We also actively support a number of legal professional associations and affinity groups that foster and promote diversity and inclusion, as part of our Diversity and Inclusion initiatives.

-As individuals, our lawyers and staff participate in numerous charitable fundraising events every year, including the Lawyers Feed the Hungry program.
+As individuals, our lawyers and staff participate in numerous charitable fundraising events every year.

 On an annual basis, Hicks Morley participates in firm-wide fundraising campaigns for United Way Toronto & York Region, where our professional and administrative staff participate in numerous fundraising activities over the course of each year that directly support the achievement of the firm’s annual fundraising goal.
 In recent years, our United Way campaign has consistently raised in excess of $50,000.00, earning Hicks Morley a place on the Employee Honour Role alongside many larger donor organizations.